-Up to a maximum of nine (9) times per school year, school administration may schedule school wide events where food and beverages provided to students are not required to meet the Federal Smart Snacks standards during the scheduled time.
+Up to a maximum of nine (9) times per school year, school administration may schedule school wide events, i.e. field days and fall festivals, where food and beverages provided to students are not required to meet the Federal Smart Snacks standards during the scheduled time.
+A birthday party in a single classroom is considered a school event and counts toward the nine per year for the entire school.
 The schedule of the events shall be by school, approved by the principal, and shall be part of the annual school calendar.

 Food and beverages outside of the District’s food service programs may not be sold, served, or provided to students in the District’s food service areas during meal times.

-Elementary students shall not have in-school access to vending machines.
+Elementary students shall not have access to vended food and beverages anytime, anywhere on school premises.

 The District does not place nutrition restrictions on food or beverages brought from home that are intended for personal consumption only.